header

 This site presents a view into the State of Nevada's mining past, as well as a view of its present day rugged beauty.
 Since eighty six percent of the state is government owned property, mainly controlled by the Bureau of Land Management (BLM), a large portion of Nevada is vast unpopulated expanses of desert and mountains.
 Although one can drive what seems to be endless miles and see nothing but sparse desert and barren mountains, there is scenic beauty if one looks closely and appreciates the beauty of the desert.

 Nevada has over 600 ghost towns and mining camps, many of which little remains but a few concrete slabs and crumbling rock walls.
-The state is pockmarked with thousands of old mines (estimated to be over 500,000).
+A few are still inhabited and classified as "living ghost towns."
+As the ore veins played out, and because of the scarcity of wood, many of the mining camps and town sites were dismantled and moved to the next discovery, leaving behind in some cases no visible remaining site markings.
+Unfortunately, many have also been dismantled by scavengers and destroyed by vandals.
+The state is pockmarked with thousands of old mines (estimated to be over 500,000), with an ongoing program by the BLM to seal them up.
 Some ghost towns are located within the Nellis Air Force Range and are inaccessible.
 Some are located on private land and can only be accessed by special permission, or not at all.
-To date, I have explored close to a 100 of these ghost towns and mining camps, and have an ongoing list of around 150 more to visit.
+With the rising prices for gold and silver, an increasing number of these sites are being fenced and posted "No Trespassing" and some are renewing mining activities.

-Warren Willis
+Warren Willis Sr.

 SlideShows